What Color Does Litmus Paper Turn In Acid

 Conclusion

-In summary, litmus paper turns red in the presence of an acid.
+Boiling it down, litmus paper turns red in the presence of an acid.
 This simple color change reflects a fundamental chemical interaction between the litmus dye and hydrogen ions.
 While litmus paper offers a basic indication of acidity, understanding its limitations and using it correctly ensures accurate results.
 From its historical roots in alchemy to its continued use in modern education, litmus paper remains a valuable tool for exploring the world of acids and bases.